 As mentioned in section 9.1, HWRF can be run as either a coupled or uncoupled model of the atmosphere and ocean.
-The operational HWRF runs are coupled in all basins except the South Indian and South Pacific oceans.
+The operational HWRF runs are coupled in all basins.
 By default, the scripting system submits coupled runs in the AL, EP, CP, WP, and NIO basins when config.run\ocean=yes in hwrf\basic.conf and uncoupled runs in the SIO and SP (config.run\ocean=no).
 If an uncoupled run in one of the other basins is desired, refer to section 3.8.1 for configuration details.

-• Coupled
+Coupled